Sylius/Sylius/docs/customization/api.rst

     return $data;
     //...

-And here we go, now your response should look like this
+And here we go, now your response should look like this:

 .. code-block:: javascript